alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Colosseum takes priority over Cancel so #M = 3 (1 and 2 at the same time) is considered Colosseum (it shouldn't be a valid message anyways!).
 * If both A and B are 0 then #M indicates which item is currently being highlighted.
 * If B is 1 then the player quit the selection menu while #M was being highlighted, it is considered as a cancel.
 Both gameboys disconnect.
-* B takes priority over A, so if both A and B are 1 then it will also be treated as a cancel (This type of message shouldn't exist under normal circumnstances).
+* B takes priority over A, so if both A and B are 1 then it will also be treated as a cancel (This type of message shouldn't exist under normal circumstances).
 * If A is 1 then the player selected #M in the menu.
   * If A is 1 and #M is 2 then the player chose "Cancel" both gameboys will abort and disconnect right now.
 * **The first player that selects (or cancels) something will pick that option for both of them!**